stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 }
 ```

-this snippet first checks to see if the input folder contains a `pages.yml` file and if it does it loads it using [js-yaml](https://www.npmjs.com/package/js-yaml).
-After it loads the data it writes a _serialized_ version of the file to the output folder, the serialisation is done using [jsonapi-serializer](https://github.com/SeyZ/jsonapi-serializer) with the following serializer definiation:
+This snippet first checks to see if the input folder contains a `pages.yml` file and if it does it loads it using [js-yaml](https://www.npmjs.com/package/js-yaml).
+After it loads the data it writes a _serialized_ version of the file to the output folder, and the serialisation is done using [jsonapi-serializer](https://github.com/SeyZ/jsonapi-serializer) with the following serializer definition:

 ```js
 const TableOfContentsSerializer = new Serializer('page', {